 Habitat provides pre-built factory panels comprised of kiln-dried 2x4 studs 16" on center as a solid nail base for securing cabinets, siding, etc. (It is the recommendation of the Western Red Cedar Lumber Association that cedar clapboards be nailed with 1 1/2" penetration into solid wood every 16-24"), and 1" Styrofoam bonded to 1/2" CDX plywood is included for on-site application (additional insulation - fiberglass, spray foam, etc. - is locally supplied and installed.)
 See our Framing Systems page for more information.
 We do not use stress skin panels.
 We believe that while stress skin panels provide a high R-value, there are inherent problems that have discouraged our use.
 For additional information, visit our Framing Systems page and scroll down to "The Habitat Wall System vs. Stress Skin Wall System."

 The wall system uses 1" Styrofoam bonded to 1/2" 5-ply CDX fir plywood, included for on-site application.
 Additional insulation (fiberglass, spray foam, etc.) is locally supplied and installed.
+We offer a High-R option that replaces the 1" R5 XPS insulation with 1.5" foil-faced polyisocyanurate R10 insulation.
 See our Framing Systems page for additional information.
 The roof system insulation is made up of staggered layers (6” total) of foil-faced rigid urethane insulation, and 1/2" 5-ply CDX fir plywood nail base over the decking.
 Higher R-Values can be obtained with an additional layer of insulation; R-50 is a common option.
 See our Framing Systems page for more information.

 A common problem with timber frame construction wall finish is the eventual separation of Sheetrock from the posts and beams as the structure ages.
 Habitat includes a dado (groove) in the exterior wall posts and beams into which the Sheetrock is slid during construction, which allows it to remain tight and true.